tangkefu/react-native-event-bridge/README.md

 3. In Xcode, in the project navigator, select your project.
 Add `libMSREventBridge.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

+#### iOS using CocoaPods

+You can use CocoaPods to manage your native (Swift and Objective-C) dependencies:

+1. Add MSREventBridge to your Podfile

+`pod 'MSREventBridge', :path => '../node_modules/react-native-event-bridge'`

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`